A Trusted Friend in a Complicated World

 Cockapoo

-Mixed-breed dogs often go by a couple of monikers, and the Cockapoo is no exception.
-In Australia, people call this cocker spaniel and poodle mix a Spoodle.
-We just know it’s an adorable combo of wavy poodle hair and dreamy cocker spaniel eyes.
-Usually, the Cockapoo is bred with a miniature poodle, so it will be around 30 pounds—small enough for sofa snuggling yet big enough to get rough and rowdy in the backyard.
-Poodles and cocker spaniels are happy-go-lucky aspiring athletes who love to frolic and play with the entire family.
-When you add it all up, Cockapoos are one of the best dogs for kids and families.
+Mixed-breed dogs often go by a couple of monikers, and the cockapoo is no exception.
+In Australia, people call this cocker spaniel and poodle mix a spoodle.
+No matter the nickname, this is an adorable combo of wavy poodle hair and dreamy cocker spaniel eyes.
+Usually (but not always), the cockapoo is bred with a miniature poodle, so it will be around 30 pounds—small enough for sofa snuggling yet big enough to get rough and rowdy in the backyard.
+Poodles and cocker spaniels are happy-go-lucky aspiring athletes that love to frolic and play with the entire family.
+When you add it all up, cockapoos are one of the best dogs for kids and families.

 Beautiful Young Boxador, labrador and boxer mix, standing in the grass